Log: Memory

 The countryside of a new country has special surprises, especially for city people, and I realize more and more that I am city person—despite my love for hiking and nature.
 Encountering sand flies for the first time, a drought for the third time this year, and challenges in transportation, all while coming down with a cold, is not too much fun.
 Even if we expected some challenges (like the transportation one), there's no way to sugarcoat the truth, it’s been tough.

-I also realize how much I cherish my self-sufficiency, which is to say my independence.
-Not being able to address challenges from the get-go due to feeling unwell and not knowing how things worked made me feel trapped and helpless.
+I also realize how much I cherish self-sufficiency, which is to say my independence.
+Not being able to address challenges from the get-go due to feeling unwell and not knowing how things worked made me feel trapped.

 And yet, things have slowly fallen into place, with some patience and initiatives to put things in order.
 Now, it feels like life is ready to begin again.

-This experience made me reflect on some other challenging moves I've gone through, two of which were even more challenging, not to say distressing.
+This experience made me reflect on some other challenging moves I've gone through, two of which were even more challenging.
 Moving to Paris, for one, and also Vieux-Fort in Guadeloupe (another island) tested me in more ways than one.
 Stockholm was also tough in the first three days, but overall, less tough than the first week of Paramytha.
-Even with those rough starts, I've yet to regret moving someplace new, it has always ended up being enriching and marvelous (even with new challenges that appear, like the COVID-19 pandemic while I was in Guadeloupe) and I hope this holds true for Paramytha, Limassol, and Cyprus generally.
+Even with those rough starts, I've yet to regret moving someplace new (even with new challenges that appear, like the COVID-19 pandemic while I was in Guadeloupe) and I hope this holds true for Paramytha, Limassol, and Cyprus generally.

 - Andrea